GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 A common weapon used by the shock troops of the Meolasine empire.
 Range is extended to 3 yards.
 Attacks made against foes within 1 yard have disadvantage.

-**Sarissa**, $240, 5 lb.
+**Sarissa**, $260, 13 lb.
 Pike
 An extremely long reaching pike which was used to cause as much damage as possible before the formation would come in contact with each other.
-Range increased to 8 yards.
+Range increased to 8 yards (which means the penalty extends to attacks within 6 yards).
 Because this is a pike with such great range, you suffer a -1 to all attacks made by the weapon and an additional -1 to attacks made within half range unless you have 13 or greater [Rflx].

 **Shortsword**, $120, 2.5 lb.
 Longsword